MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/plan-meetings-external-participants.md

 ## Meetings with non-Microsoft 365 organizations

-Individuals and organizations that don't use Microsoft 365 must be added to your organization's directory as guests in order to be validated meeting participants.
+When meeting with people from non-Microsoft 365 organizations, you must add each individual who you want to meet with to your organization's directory as guests in order for them to be validated meeting participants.

 [Guest access in Teams](guest-access.md) must be enabled in order for guests to be able to join meetings.
-Your users can invite guests to their teams, or you can [add them directly in the Azure AD portal](/azure/active-directory/external-identities/add-users-administrator).
+Your users can invite guests to their teams (which will add them to the directory), or you can [add them directly in the Azure AD portal](/azure/active-directory/external-identities/add-users-administrator).

 Guests must log in to Teams with their guest account in order to join meetings.
 If they're not logged in, they may be considered anonymous.